-In contrast, the simulation of second-order and global nonlinear solutions looks odd, in particular, consumption, investment and capital produce wiggles and even go down.
-These implications of the second-order perturbation and global solutions are puzzling and seem to point to the importance of some nonlinear effects, but we will be able to resolve this puzzle below and to show that the role of nonlinearities is still quite limited.
+In contrast, the simulation of second-order and global nonlinear solutions looks odd, in particular, consumption and investment produce wiggles and even go down.
+However, these implications of the second-order perturbation and global solutions are puzzling and seem to point to the importance of some nonlinear effects, but we will be able to resolve this puzzle below.